Last Updated on 30.8.22 by Stuart Biddle

 Contact a solicitor

-If you’ve been injured in a road traffic accident and you feel you weren’t to blame, you may be entitled to personal injury compensation.
+If you’ve been injured in an accident and you feel you weren’t to blame, you may be entitled to a road traffic accident compensation claim.

 At Gorvins, we have a dedicated Personal Injury team who can not only help secure a compensation payment but also arrange rehabilitation to help you recover from your injuries and possible interim payments whilst you are of work.